+Required of all students working for the primary certificate.
 Topics: reading retardation in school; the reading process; trends in reading instruction; reading readiness; a reading program for the grades; initial reading activities; the teaching of silent and oral reading; and the use of the reading center in the primary classroom.
 Class activities include observation in the laboratory school, oral and written reports, and the making of chart stories.

-201-2-3.
+201.a.b.c.
 Contemporary Education.